edefalque/signalk-stripcharts/README.md

 - [ ] Filter out from the specs the path/sources which are never provided by the signalk server and/or derive missing path values from other paths when possible

 ## Technical improvements
-Stripcharts is essentially a html/javascript front-end application.
+signalk-stripcharts is essentially a html/javascript front-end application.
 It was developed with no or very limited prior knowledge of Linux, Javascript, HTML, CSS, Signal K, Node.js and other js-related tools.
 Therefore much technical improvement is of course possible.
 In particular the following improvements could be considered without structural changes: